 Thomas Doty – Storyteller

-Thomas Doty's one-man performances are steeped in the Native American storytelling traditions of the West.
-Traditional stories are woven with modern native stories to provide present-day insights into ancient cultures ... a dramatic bridge between the present time and the vibrant Old Time world of Doty's native ancestors.
+Steeped in Native American oral traditions of the West, traditional stories are woven with original native stories to provide present-day insights into ancient cultures ... a dramatic bridge between the present time and the vibrant Old Time world of Doty's native ancestors.

 From the Elders